Southport State High School

 Block C to the east of Block A, a lowset manual training building, was a Hawksley Prefabricated School Building ‘type A plus 8ft’ (2.4m).
 This building had a gable roof, a west-facing verandah, and exterior walls and eaves clad with ribbed aluminium panels, awning windows and two louvred vents high in the gable end walls.[37]

-Covered ways connecting Blocks A, B and C were also constructed in 1954-5.
-These had concrete footings, steel round posts with struts at the ceiling, concrete paths, timber seating with steel frames, sheet ceilings and galvanised corrugated metal roof sheets and square profile guttering.[37]
-The covered ways surrounded an assembly area to the immediate south of Block B.[38]
+Covered links connecting Blocks A, B and C were also constructed in 1954-5.
+These had concrete footings, steel round posts with struts at the ceiling, concrete paths, timber seating with steel frames, sheet ceilings and galvanised corrugated metal roof sheets and square profile guttering.[38]
+The covered links surrounded an assembly area to the immediate south of Block B.[39] In 2024, only one elevated covered link, connecting blocks E and F, is extant.

-In December 1955, soon after its commencement, the South Coast Bulletin newspaper commented on the modern new high school and the change of attitude towards secondary education that had preceded its establishment:
+In December 1955, soon after Southport State High School’s commencement, the South Coast Bulletin newspaper commented on the modern new high school and the change of attitude towards secondary education that had preceded its establishment:

 Standing in 24 acres of grounds, the school consists of three blocks designed in accordance with modern standards of school architecture.
 Great changes were made in educational thought and practice… following two World Wars and the intervening depression.
 With a clear conception of the rights of the individual there came acceptance of the principle that secondary education is the birthright of every intelligent child and that his studies be closely related to his needs and aptitudes.[40]